UserByDos/port_scanner/README.md

+:

 🚀 Advanced Python Port Scanner 🚀
 🔍 Scan Ports: Quickly scan a wide range of ports on any target IP, identifying which ones are open!
-The scanner efficiently checks ports with high performance thanks to multithreading.
-No need to wait forever for results! ⚡
+This advanced scanner efficiently checks ports using multithreading for high performance, allowing you to discover open ports without long wait times! ⚡

-🌐 IP Information: Get detailed information about your target IP's location, city, country, and even its Internet Service Provider (ISP)! 🗺️📍 See everything at a glance.
+🌐 IP Information: Instantly retrieve detailed information about your target IP's location, including city, country, and Internet Service Provider (ISP).
+Get a complete view of your target at a glance! 🗺️📍

-🎨 Beautiful & Colorful Console: Enjoy an eye-catching interface with colorful feedback.
-Open ports will pop up in bright green, and all critical information is highlighted with vibrant colors like cyan, yellow, and magenta! 🌈✨
+🎨 Beautiful & Colorful Console: Enjoy a visually appealing interface with vibrant feedback!
+Open ports are highlighted in bright green, while critical information appears in eye-catching colors like cyan, yellow, and magenta, making it easy to analyze results! 🌈✨

-🛠️ Super Fast: With 500 concurrent threads, this scanner blazes through ports, finishing the scan in just a few seconds! ⏱️🔥 You’ll see how long the entire scan took, helping you track performance.
+🛠️ Super Fast: With 500 concurrent threads, this scanner accelerates the port-checking process, completing scans in just a few seconds! ⏱️🔥 Plus, it displays the total time taken for the scan, allowing you to monitor performance effectively.

-🔗 Real-time Feedback: Every open port is immediately shown, so you can watch the results unfold in real-time.
-No boring waiting periods! 💥
+🔗 Real-time Feedback: Witness immediate updates as each open port is detected, providing a live view of your scanning process.
+No more tedious waiting! 💥

+🔒 Security Focused: Ideal for security professionals and enthusiasts, this scanner aids in identifying vulnerabilities in your network setup by revealing open ports that may require attention.

+📝 User-Friendly: Simple prompts guide you through the scanning process, making it accessible for both beginners and experienced users.
+Customize your scan with different IPs and port ranges effortlessly!

+🛠️ Installation Requirements:

+Python 3.x: Ensure you have Python installed on your machine.
+You can download it from python.org.
+Required Libraries: Install the necessary libraries by running the following command in your terminal or command prompt:

+pip install -r requirements.txt

+🛡️ Disclaimer: Always ensure you have permission to scan the target IP address to avoid any legal issues.
+Scanning unauthorized networks is against the law in many jurisdictions.
+The author is not responsible for any legal problems or issues arising from the use of this tool. 📜